pulakk/blog/remote-camera/accessing-camera-remotely.md

 # Configuring router to enable access to camera feed
-*Please go through the [Introduction](https://pulakk.github.io/blog/remote-camera/) first, before proceeding with this tutorial.*
+*Please go through the [Introduction](https://pulakk.github.io/blog/remote-camera/) first, before proceeding with this tutorial to gain context on the router model and the OpenWRT firmware.*

 This tutorial describes how to configure your router to make an IP camera accessible externally from WAN.
 The camera used is a